jaymanmt/e-waste-disposal/README.md

 # Features:

-- allow users to select nearest locations to their current locations, or, select nearest locations to a future location, letting them plan ahead especially since e-waste can range in various weights and sizes which will result in vastly different levels of effort to organise its transport.
+- allow users to select their current location,
+- allow users to key in any location, letting them plan ahead, especially since e-waste can range in various weights and sizes which will result in vastly different levels of effort to organise its transport.
+The result would be 3 locations closest related to the search terms and those 3 locations would be compared with the json file to show closest e-waste disposal.
 - contacts of e-waste disposal also provided to ensure they do not make a wasted trip.
 Will recommend to call beforehand before heading over.
-1) Existing features:
+1) Existing features: Geolocate appears to work well on chrome browser but faces issues on safari and firefox.
+Should not impede on UX too badly if proper if else alerts are implemented.

 2) Features left to implement: